 In the Bleak Midwinter

-Earth stood hard as iron, water like a stone;
+Earth stood hard, water like stone;

-Snow had fallen, snow on snow, snow on snow,
+Snow had fallen, snow on snow,

 The silent keep of a frozen heart,

-Where whispers of warmth dare not start;
+Whispers of warmth dare not start;

 Yet in this cold, a hopeful part,

-Beats softly, beneath the winter's art.
+Beats softly, winter's art.

-Stars, with their silver gaze, held tight,
+Stars with silver gaze held tight,

 Illuminate the longest night;

-With every breath of the northern light,
+With every breath of northern light,

 Promises of dawn, bright and right.